edgedb/easy-edgedb/README.md

 }
 ```

-Then finally a we make `Ship` type to hold them all.
+Then we will make a `Ship` type to hold them all.

 ```
 type Ship {